CaskAle/summit-pi-project/summit-pi.md

 ## TJBot Setup Notes

+The instructions setting up the Raspberry Pi as a TJBot are found here: [README.md](https://github.com/ibmtjbot/tjbot/blob/master/bootstrap/README.md#running-hardware-tests).
+This file will also be found in the "tjbot/bootstrap" directory once the setup has completed.

-1. From a terminal, run the following command to begin the TJBot installation:
+- Use ssh to connect to your device and run the following command to begin the TJBot setup:
 `curl -sL http://ibm.biz/tjbot-bootstrap | sudo sh -`

-2. The install script will ask several questions.
-Some guidance on on the correct responses follows:
+This kicks off an install script that will ask several questions.
+In most cases, you should just accept the defaults.
+However, in a few cases, described below, you may want to deviate from the default:

   - **Hostname**:
-    Due to the large number of devices that will be in play, decide on another hostname for your device.
-Make sure that it is unique to you.
-One way to acomlish this could be to add your IBM employee number to the end. (ex. tjbot-439321)
+  As previosly mentioned, due to the large number of Raspberry Pis that will be on your network, be sure you have a [unique hostname](#set-a-unique-hostname) for your device.

   - **Quad 9 Nameservers**:
   The Quad 9 nameservers (9.9.9.9) are IBM owned and maintained nameservers that focus on security and privacy.
 No harm in using them, your choice.

-   - **Camera**:
-    The Summit kit does not include a camera.
-If you get a camera later, it is very easy to add the camera support at that time wih the `sudo raspi-config` command.

   - **Install Location**:
-    Many of the tjbot recipe instructions and scripts are written assuming that the default location for  the TJBot code (/home/pi/Desktop/tjbot) is chosen.
-While not required, I suggest keeping the clone location to the default of `/home/pi/Desktop/tjbot`.
+  The install script places the TJBot code into the ~/Desktop/tjbot directory.
+While this is convenient for those with a display attached (the code will appear on the display desktop), it is not convenient for working via a remote terminal (just another directory to change into).
+While not required, you may want to consider removing the "_desktop_" portion and installing directly to your home directory by specifying `~/tjbot`.

   - **LED / Sound Conflict**:
   On the later models of Raspberry Pi, it no longer appears to be necessary to disable the kernel sound modules in order for the LED to work.
 You should answer **No** to this question.
 However, the LED and the speaker still have issues working well together.
-The resolution of this will be discussed in a later section.
+The resolution of this issue is documented in the [Raspberry Pi 4 LED Bug](#raspberry-pi-4-led-bug) section.

   - **Do not run the Hardware tests when asked**:
   Due to the LED/Speaker issue as well as a known bug with the Raspberry Pi 4, running the hardware tests at this point is an exercise in futility.
-Instead look below for the section on [Hardware Testing](#hardware-testing).
+Proper instructions for running the tests later are found in the [Hardware Testing](#hardware-testing) section.

 ---